[Feature picture credits to Jasmine Goh]

 ------------------------------------------------------------------------------------------------------------------------

 We believe running is for everybody and we hope Jasmine’s story inspires you.
-If you are inspired to start living a healthier life and not make anymore excuses to avoid exercising, explore our runs!
-We have a plethora of runs for you and your family.
-Have fun running!
+If you are inspired to start living a healthier life and not make anymore excuses to avoid exercising,

 A huge thank you to Jasmine for being so spontaneous and agreeing to this interview despite her busy schedule!